Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses an Amazon Elastic File System (Amazon EFS) file system to share files across many Linux Amazon EC2 instances.
 A SysOps administrator notices that the file system's PercentIOLimit metric is consistently at 100% for 15 minutes or longer.
 The SysOps administrator also notices that the application that reads and writes to that file system is performing poorly.
 They application requires high throughput and IOPS while accessing the file system.
 What should the SysOps administrator do to remediate the consistently high PercentIOLimit metric?

-- [x] Create a new EFS file system that uses Max I/O performance mode.
+- [ ] Create a new EFS file system that uses Max I/O performance mode.
 Use AWS DataSync to migrate data to the new EFS file system.
 - [ ] Create an EFS lifecycle policy to transition future files to the Infrequent Access (IA) storage class to improve performance.
 Use AWS DataSync to migrate existing data to IA storage.
-- [ ] .
-Modify the existing EFS file system and activate Max I/O performance mode.
+- [x] Modify the existing EFS file system and activate Max I/O performance mode.
 - [ ] Modify the existing EFS file system and activate Provisioned Throughput mode.

 ### A company needs to restrict access to an Amazon S3 bucket to Amazon EC2 instances in a VPC only.
 All traffic must be over the AWS private network.
 What actions should the SysOps administrator take to meet these requirements?

 - [ ] Create a VPC endpoint for the S3 bucket, and create an IAM policy that conditionally limits all S3 actions on the bucket to the VPC endpoint as the source.
-- [x] Create a VPC endpoint for the S3 bucket, and create an S3 bucket policy that conditionally limits all S3 actions on the bucket to the VPC endpoint as the source.
+- [ ] Create a VPC endpoint for the S3 bucket, and create an S3 bucket policy that conditionally limits all S3 actions on the bucket to the VPC endpoint as the source.
 - [ ] Create a service-linked role for Amazon EC2 that allows the EC2 instances to interact directly with Amazon S3, and attach an IAM policy to the role that allows the EC2 instances full access to the S3 bucket.
 - [ ] Create a NAT gateway in the VPC, and modify the VPC route table to route all traffic destined for Amazon S3 through the NAT gateway.